CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Background

 \section{Background}

-The concept of using \its in education has a rich history, with various approaches and techniques being explored over the years.
 In this section, we first provide an overview of ITS, then emphasize the influence of LLMs in the \its designing.
-Additionally, we highlight the fundamental principles of learning science that have motivated our dual-faceted approach.
+Additionally, we highlight the fundamental principles of learning science that have motivated our design framework.